 Outdoor Fall Family Events in Orange County

 U-Pick Pumpkin Patch at Tanaka Farms in Irvine is perfect if you want to visit the farm and support our local farmers.
 There are wagon rides, a barnyard educational exhibit, and lots to do at the farm.
 You must book and pay ahead.
 Opens September 16th through October 31st.
-The Hana Field Pumpkin Patch in Costa Mesa with U-Pick sunflowers is also open which is a smaller and more relaxed experience.
+The Hana Field Pumpkin Patch & Flower Field in Costa Mesa with U-Pick sunflowers is a smaller and more relaxed experience only open on weekends starting September 30th through October 29th.
+You do have to pay for this one – prices change so do your research on their website.

 Irvine Park Railroad Pumpkin Patch.
 Open from September 16th through October 31st.
 (It’s free if you just wander around the patch.)